 - Example: He is gambling all the money he got from his inheritance.
 Chale.

-Chido is in fact a word accepted by the Royal Spanish Academy (the regulator of the Spanish language), used as an adjective to describe that something or someone is good, nice, beautiful.
-But here is the its Mexican usage:
+Chido is, in fact, a word accepted by the Royal Spanish Academy (the regulator of the Spanish language), used as an adjective to describe that something or someone is good, nice, or beautiful.
+But here is its Mexican slang usage:

 - (expression): used to express acknowledgment, agreement, thanks, or even displeasure.